Taste - impairedLoss of taste; Metallic taste; Dysgeusia

 When to Contact a Medical Professional

-Make an appointment with your doctor if your taste problems do not go away, or if abnormal tastes occur with other symptoms.
+Call your provider if your taste problems do not go away, or if abnormal tastes occur with other symptoms.

 What to Expect at Your Office Visit

-The doctor will perform a physical examination and ask questions, including:
+The provider will perform a physical exam and ask questions, including:

 - Do all foods and drinks taste the same?